lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 Similarly, if a user states their account balance is wrong, the form will ask for the correct balance and upon submitting, we've already got all the information we need to start resolving the issue right away.

-## Use text elements to demystify
+## Identify and patch pitfalls

 Customer support is an effective way to uncover all the pitfalls and ways users are getting confused while using your app.
 Use these as hints for where you might be missing tooltips or an opportunity to implement a walkthrough.

 <img src="/uploads/screen-shot-2020-05-16-at-2.32.03-pm.png" style="max-width: 370px" /><span class="caption">Users were getting confused about the purpose of this white line!</span>

 A common complaint or reason for cancellation is that international users realized much too late that automatic bank syncing isn't available outside of US/Canada.
 Even though I tried to communicate this as much as I could in our landing page,

 ![](/uploads/screen-shot-2020-05-16-at-2.27.58-pm.png)